PadmarajBhat/js/AngularJS_SelfStudy.md

             ```
             * intuition here is that we are dynamically adding a element to already loaded html associate a promise object to it.
             * in the caller you just have to wait till the promise object to have resolved state.

+* **services** :
+    * if present in the component, then a new instance is created each time the component is invoked.
+Thus cannot be used as the data holder.
+May be only for the services like http calls are best use cases.
+    * services if not used are taken out from the final build
+    * @Injectable directive makes the serivce DI capable for component